© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Saxon coastal fish weir at Sales Point is a scheduled monument protected by Historic England under reference 1019103.
 View the official record →

-Sales Point fish weir is a Saxon coastal structure located in England.
+I do not have access to verified scholarly information about a Saxon coastal fish weir at Sales Point with the specific National Heritage List for England reference 1019103 in my training data.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019103.

 Saxon coastal fish weir at Sales Point is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019103.